TippyLion28/PyFlyff/README.md

 Ctrl+Shift+PgUp (PageUp) open a new client window

-To stop the Mini Ftool loop, press the same key you set to start it.
+To stop the Mini Ftool loop, press the Activation Key again.

 # Features